 \subsection{Background and motivation}

-Early work on collapsing levels together in low-dimensional models of the form \eqref{eq:ANOVA_mod} was based on performing a variety of significance tests for whether certain sets of parameters were equal \citep{tukey1949comparing, scott1974cluster, calinski1985clustering}.
-See also Delete or merge regressors \citep{maj2015delete}, a scheme involving agglomerative clustering based on $t$-statistics for differences between levels.
+Early work on collapsing levels together in low-dimensional models of the form \eqref{eq:ANOVA_mod} focused on performing a variety of significance tests for whether certain sets of parameters were equal \citep{tukey1949comparing, scott1974cluster, calinski1985clustering}.
+A more modern and algorithmic method based on these ideas is Delete or merge regressors \citep{maj2015delete}, which involves agglomerative clustering based on $t$-statistics for differences between levels.

 The CART algorithm \citep{breiman1984classification} for building decision trees effectively starts with all levels of the variables fused together and greedily selects which levels to split.
 One potential drawback of these greedy approaches is that in high-dimensional settings where the search space is very large, they may fail to find good groupings of the levels.
-The popular random forest procedure \citep{breiman1984classification} uses randomisation to alleviate the issues with the greedy nature of the splits, but sacrifices interpretability of the fitted model.
+The popular random forest procedure \citep{breiman2001random} uses randomisation to alleviate the issues with the greedy nature of the splits, but sacrifices interpretability of the fitted model.

 An alternative to greedy approaches in high-dimensional settings is using penalty-based methods such as the Lasso \citep{tibshirani1996regression}.
 This can be applied to continuous or binary data and involves optimising an objective for which global minimisation is computationally tractable, thereby avoiding some of the pitfalls of greedy optimisation.
 In contrast to random forest, the fitted models are sparse and interpretable.
 Inspired by the success of the Lasso and related methods for high-dimensional regression, a variety of approaches have proposed estimating $\mbb\theta^0 = (\theta^0_{jk})_{j=1,\ldots,p,\: k=1,\ldots,K_j}$ and $\mu_0$ via optimising over $(\mu, \mbb\theta)$ a sum of a least squares criterion